1 Energy Concessions

 Not sure if you’re getting all your concessions?

-The Energy Assistance Program can help you check what you’re eligible for and help you claim what’s yours.
+The free and independent Energy Assistance Program can help you check what you’re eligible for and help you claim what’s yours.

 Or learn more about the Energy Assistance Program

-Once your concessions are sorted, it’s worth checking whether your current plan is still the cheapest option.
+Once your concessions are sorted and you’ve claimed what’s yours, it’s worth checking whether your current plan is still the cheapest option.
 Explore how to do this on the next page.

 Next step: Find a cheaper energy plan